EXUDATION PHASE

 MOISTURE BALANCE

-Regulation of the moisture balance
+Regulation of moisture balance

 EPITHELIAL ADVANCEMENT